 If you’re looking for a tube microphone with characteristics similar to the venerable Neumann U47 but at a tenth of the cost, then you will love this mic!

-Every set includes: The Pearlman TM 1 Microphone, custom built power supply, custom tube microphone cable with Neutrik and Mogami, a heavy duty shockmount and aluminum case.
+Every set includes The Pearlman TM 1 Microphone, custom-built power supply, custom tube microphone cable with Neutrik and Mogami, a heavy-duty shockmount and, complimentary aluminum case for more protection during shipping.

 From Barry Rudolph (Mix Magazine, Music Connection, etc. ):